 Welcome back to Sip Northwest’s Bar Tab, our editor’s weekly selection of what to drink in the Northwest now.
-Regardless of the equinox calendar, it really feels like spring has arrived around our neck of the woods and we’ll toast to that, with four season-appropriate libations.
-Come on in, belly up to the counter and order a digital drink on us.
+Full transparency, there is zero rhyme or reason to this grouping of beverages, other than that we enjoyed them and think you should too.
+So come on in, belly up to the counter and order a digital drink on us.

 There are plenty of over-used phrases in wine: “bold yet balanced” and “terroir-driven” come to mind right away.
 There are others like “wet slate” and “subtle barnyard” that are perhaps hard to understand.
 Yet one phrase is both over-used and poorly understood, and that’s “food friendly.”
 As the wine industry grapples with a wide range of styles and tastes, claiming that your bottle is “food friendly” has become an easy crutch, even if it’s often not true.